peterjc/qmk_userspace/README.md

 so that I can experiment with layouts without the overhead of the full [QMK firmware repository](https://github.com/qmk/qmk_firmware/).

-I am also using this to host QMK firmware for any of my own keyboard PCBs (with a tweak to the GitHub Actions to compile these online):
+I am also using this to host QMK firmware for any of my own keyboard PCBs (with a `preparation_command` [tweak](/.github/workflows/build_binaries.yaml) to the GitHub Actions to compile these online):

 * [Tutte-Coxeter 36e](keyboards/tutte_coxeter_36e/readme.md) - my no-diode single
   PCB design for a monoblock split 3x5_3 design using Graph Theory (topology) to